by Constance Ann Fitzgerald

 Asleep in my bed, the sound of the front door latching shut woke me.
 I lay there, staring off into the shadows that were fractioned by the slits of light cast by the blinds.

 Then came a rustling sound, like that of a long exasperated breeze through a forest of Ponderosa Pine.
 Unlike the soft sounds of the needle pricked winds of my childhood, it didn’t fade away.
 No slow hush to a desperately dry silence.
 It just got louder.
-The sounds grew more intense, more like movement of shifting branches fighting for space, pushing passed each other.
+The sounds grew more intense, more like movement of shifting branches fighting for space, pushing past each other.
 It wasn’t until I heard the faintest scratching of these needles against the walls of my stairwell that I sat up.

 Was something in the hou..?